DDNeu/flaudit/README.md

 Output format
 -------------

-`flaudit` reads Lustre Changelogs from Lustre directly using the liblustreapi and write outputs in json, this allows fluent bit (https://fluentbit.io/) to receive data through "stdin" plugin and send out data through its output plugins https://docs.fluentbit.io/manual/pipeline/outputs.

-this solution is suitable to send out data to several collection tools like elasticsearch (https://www.elastic.co/)
+`flaudit` can be used in conjunction with [fluent-bit](https://fluentbit.io/) to send data through its [output plugins](https://docs.fluentbit.io/manual/pipeline/outputs). this solution is suitable to send out data to several collection tools like [elasticsearch](https://www.elastic.co/)

 Running flaudit